 Other potential pleural mesothelioma symptoms include wheezing, fever or night sweats, muscle weakness, loss of appetite and trouble swallowing.

-Because symptoms are nonspecific, diagnosing any type of pleural mesothelioma can be challenging.
+Because symptoms are nonspecific, diagnosing any type of mesothelioma can be challenging.

 Sarcomatoid mesothelioma presents additional difficulties, because the tumors can resemble benign (noncancerous) conditions or other types of cancer.